hmslima/sambahsacompletegrammar/sambahsa.md

 Revision: Dr. Olivier Simon

-**Version:** 1.80 Beta
+**Version:** 1.97 Beta

 IMPORTANT NOTES ABOUT LEGAL ISSUES

-This grammar is licensed under the Creative Commons CC-BY 4.0 license, in other words, you may distribute, remix, adapt and create derivative works, even for commercial purposes; Its only obligation is to attribute due credit for the original creation.
+This grammar is licensed under the Creative Commons CC-BY 4.0 license.

 ![](Pictures/200000070000091900000335273053DC.svm){width="2.328cm"
 height="0.82cm"}

+**You are free to:**

+**Share –** copy and redistribute the material in any medium or format **Adapt –** remix, transform, and build upon the material for any purpose, even commercially.
+	You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
+	You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.
+	Here is the link for more information: https://creativecommons.org/licenses/by/4.0/deed.en

 The sambahsa language authorship is of Dr. Olivier Simon, the language's use is free for anyone.
 For the elaboration of this grammar, *The Grammar Of Sambahsa-Mundialect In English* by Dr. Olivier Simon was used.
-Some subchapters of this grammar are practically a translation of Olivier's book.
+Some subchapters of this grammar are practically a transcription of Olivier's book.
 Dr. Simon has given me permission to do so, even considering the license of this book.
-I've also utilised many examples from *The Grammar Of Sambahsa-Mundialect In English* and others that Dr. Simon made for me.
+I've also utilized many examples from *The Grammar Of Sambahsa-Mundialect In English* and others that Dr. Simon made for me.

-It's very important to inform the reader that the language itself is not under a Creative Commons license or anything like it, the language is under the traditional Copyright license in which Dr. Olivier Simon has all property rights.
-As was said, the language is free, you can translate your works, or produce original works, without the need of Dr. Olivier Simon's permission, even it is for commercial purposes; in other words, you can write books in sambahsa and sell them without problems.
+It's very important to inform the reader that **the language itself is not under a Creative Commons license or anything like it**, the language is under the traditional Copyright license in which Dr. Olivier Simon has all property rights.
+As was said, **the language is free**, you can translate your works, or produce original works, without the need of Dr. Olivier Simon's permission, even it is for commercial purposes; in other words, you can write books in sambahsa and sell them without problems.
 Enjoy this beautiful language.